 In addition, the students that are accepted into the Student Scholarship program will also be eligible to participate in the Pūlama Kuamoʻo Mentorship Program.
 The intention is to provide an opportunity for emerging professionals from Hawai‘i to meet and network with Hawaii’s established professionals in the conservation research and natural resource management community.
 For established professionals, it is an opportunity to mentor the next generation of conservationists, managers and educators, along with sharing their journey in this field.
 Emerging professionals will benefit from one-on-one interaction with respected professionals in their areas of interest.

-Preference will be given to eligible applicants who meet the evaluation criteria:
+Preference will be given to applicants who meet the following criteria::

 - A resident of Hawaiʻi

 - A current Hawaiʻi high school junior or senior, OR a recent graduate of a Hawaiʻi high school